Piyush-verma02/Eventure/README.md

 # Eventure
-This project is about watching the invogue event of the particular college srm
+This project is about watching the invogue event of the particular college